Content analytics objectives

 - Audit customer feedback.
 Audit any feedback customers provide, whether captured through personal interactions, surveys or via page feedback.
 Do customers give the same or similar feedback?

-- If prospective customers cannot research your product because of lack of access to product content throughout the research stage, put mechanisms in place that provide pathways for specific personae to engage from anywhere on your website.
+- If prospective customers cannot research your product because of lack of access to product content throughout the research stage, put mechanisms in place that provide pathways for specific personas to engage from anywhere on your website.

 - If your content does not rank well in search engines, and prospective customers have to flip through search results page after page to find your content, improve web visibility by adhering to search engine optimization (SEO) best practices and putting an SEO content strategy in place.